exonum/exonum-doc/src/advanced/bitcoin-anchoring.md

 reasons:

 - periodic key rotation
-- changing the validators’ list: add/replace/remove some validators
+- changing the validators list: add/replace/remove some validators

 Both procedures require disabling the old anchoring keys and adding the new ones.
 Additionally, as the anchoring Bitcoin address is a derivative from the list of anchoring public keys, it should be changed accordingly.
 The pub-keys list